 How often must I Calibrate my Handheld CO2 Monitor?

 We recommend calibrating between 6 to 12 months.
 Now please don't forget, gas calibration is all about accuracy.
 The more often you calibrate, the more accurate your CO2 meter will be reading.
-Our company offers a CO2 gas calibration service or you can do it yourself with a calibration kit that consists of the following items:

 How long will the CO2 Monitor Last?